 In 1955, the play adaptation of the diary opened on Broadway.
 Seven cities in Germany hosted the play throughout 1956.
 A year later, it opened in Amsterdam, Holland – the city Anne had once called home.

-Germany was the first country in Europe to bring the play to its shores.
+Germany was the first country in Europe to host the play.

-It’s rumoured that at the end of one matinee performance in a small German town, when the curtain fell, the faint sound of sobbing was heard.
+It’s rumoured that at the end of one matinee in a small German town, when the curtain fell, faint sobbing was heard.

-It grew exponentially to a communal grieving as one audience member after another began responding to what they had seen.
+It grew exponentially to a communal grief as one audience member after another began responding to what they had seen.